mariembalh/Leetcode/README.md

 ### 383. Ransom Note

-Given two strings ransomNote and magazine, return true if ransomNote can be constructed by using the letters from magazine and false otherwise.
+<sub>Given two strings ransomNote and magazine, return true if ransomNote can be constructed by using the letters from magazine and false otherwise.
-Each letter in magazine can only be used once in ransomNote.
+Each letter in magazine can only be used once in ransomNote.</sub>